cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/demo.md

 >
 > CloudBees CD/RO installation include the CloudBees CD/RO bound agent (`flow-bound-agent`), but this agent is an internal component used specifically by CloudBees CD/RO for internal operations.
 While it is possible to schedule user jobs on bound agents, they are not intended for this purpose, and the overall performance of CloudBees CD/RO may be greatly impacted.
 CloudBees CD/RO agents should be used instead.

-## Teardown CloudBees CD/RO demo installation
+## Teardown CloudBees CD/RO demo installation <a name="cdro-gke-example-demo-teardown"/>

 - Delete CD Server
     ```bash